communitiesuk/ukraine-sponsor-resettlement/README.md

 This application is running on GovUK PaaS (https://www.cloud.service.gov.uk/).
 To deploy, you need to:

+#### Backing services

+1. To create the Postgres database:\
+`cf create-service postgres tiny-unencrypted-13 ukraine-sponsor-resettlement-<target environment>-postgres`

+Please note: this takes up to about 15 minutes & "tiny-unencrypted-13" is the only size available on the free tier

+#### Deployments
 1. Contact your organisation manager to get an account in 'dluhc-ukraine-resettlement-sponsorship' organisation

 2. Install Cloud Foundry CLI (https://docs.cloudfoundry.org/cf-cli/install-go-cli.html)